Hardwood Floor Installation

 The felt paper also helps keep the new hardwood floor quiet.

-Flooring Perpendicular to Joists
+Should the Hardwood Flooring Run Perpendicular to Joists?

 Whenever possible, the new hardwood flooring strips should be installed perpendicular to the run of the floor joists.